bmh0013/string-calculator/README.md

 # string-calculator

-Takes in a basic math equation as a string and returns its value as a number.
+Takes in a basic math equation as a string and returns its value as a number.<br/>
 Can only process numbers and these special characters [ +, -, *, /, (, ) ]

 ## Setup